kkamara/kelvinkamara/readme.md

 Playable [fractal animations](https://www.youtube.com/watch?v=t6jlhqNxRYk).

 Volumes 60, 65 and 30, 35 are good volumes to listen.
+And 25 is a good volume for listening to music on low volume.

 User's saved volume templates.